Noah Allen

-Noah James Allen (born April 28, 2004) is an American soccer player who plays as a defender for Major League Soccer side Inter Miami CF.
+Noah James Allen or Noa Tzeims Alen (Νόα Τζέιμς Άλεν; born 28 April 2004) is a professional footballer who plays as a defender for Major League Soccer club Inter Miami CF. Born in the United States, he represents Greece at youth international level.

 Club career

 Born in Pembroke Pines, Florida, Allen began his career with Weston FC before joining the academy of Inter Miami in 2019.
-He made his debut for Inter Miami's reserve side, Inter Miami CF II, on October 3, 2020, against North Texas SC.
+He made his debut for Inter Miami's reserve side, Inter Miami CF II, on 3 October 2020, against North Texas SC.
 Allen started and played 67 minutes as Fort Lauderdale were defeated 0–3.

-Allen made his Inter Miami CF debut on February 26, 2022, against Chicago Fire FC.
-On March 11, 2022, Allen signed a homegrown player contract with Inter Miami CF.
+Allen made his Inter Miami CF debut on 26 February 2022, against Chicago Fire FC.
+On 11 March 2022, Allen signed a homegrown player contract with Inter Miami CF. On 18 September 2025, Allen extended his contract with Inter Miami until 2028, with a club option for an additional year.

 International career

 In January 2022, Allen was named to a training camp roster for the United States national under-20 team.

+On 3 March 2025, Allen's request to switch international allegiance to Greece was approved by FIFA.

 Personal life

-Born in the United States, Allen is of Greek descent and is a Greek passport holder as of 2022.
+Allen was born in the United States to an American father and Greek mother.
+He holds dual-citizenship, and received his Greek passport in 2022.
+His maternal grandfather was born in Valtero, Serres.